Skip to content

 Computing Evaluation Scores

-To evaluate the final results and generate scores per QA category, please refer to the official evaluation script to compare the prediction and ground-truth.
-Below we provide the example command.
+To evaluate the final results and generate scores per QA category, we use the official evaluation script to compare the prediction and ground-truth:

 python toolbox/score.py \